Basic Sciences Programs

 This program provides undergraduate students who may be interested in the Vanderbilt Interdisciplinary Graduate Program (IGP) hands-on research experience in the laboratory of an IGP faculty preceptor.

 The Aspirnaut™ Summer Research Internship Program is a 10-week hands-on and mentored basic science research laboratory experience for undergraduate students interested in a career in biomedical research.
 The program features a holistic approach that augments the discovery science experience with professional skills development and guided self-discovery.
-The program is supported by the division of Kidney, Urology, and Hematologic Diseases (KUH) in the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK) of the National Institutes of Health and recruitment is targeted to underrepresented racial and ethnic groups, Native Americans, and those from geographically-economically-, and educationally diverse backgrounds.
+The program is supported by the division of Kidney, Urology, and Hematologic Diseases (KUH) in the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK) of the National Institutes of Health.
+Recruitment is targeted to underrepresented racial and ethnic groups, Native Americans, and those from geographically-, economically-, and educationally diverse backgrounds.

 The BP-ENDURE connects research-intensive institutions to institutions that have substantial enrollments of neuroscience majors from traditionally underrepresented groups.
 The current programs that interface with Vanderbilt include consortiums from: New York (Hunter College and NYU), Georgia (Agnes Scott College, Spelman College, Emory University and Georgia State University), and Texas (University of Texas Health Science Center).
 The program supports a range of activities to increase undergraduate student’s interest in the neurosciences, including research experiences, curriculum development, seminars and journal clubs.